-Montenegro: Power utility EPCG negotiate intensively with the government about electricity taken from European grid21.
-June 2013. / SEE Energy News
+Montenegro: Power utility EPCG negotiate intensively with the government about electricity taken from European grid, SEE Energy News

 Electric Power Industry of Montenegro (EPCG) is in the constant contact with the montenegrin government about the problem of electricity supply for Aluminum Plant (KAP), and final information of this issue is expected in a few days, it was announced from the power company.